 Juliana wakes up to the sound of a gun being loaded.
 She startles.
 And she realizes that she knows that Frank is dead, just like she predicted she would.
 Liam is loading the gun, and it’s time to do recon in Mine #2.
 As they prepare to enter the mine, the old miner tells them that when their compass gets screwy, they’ll know they’re close to the anomaly.

 Smith arrives in the Poconos and debriefs Himmler on his meeting with Tagomi.
-When Smith says that the Japanese made no direct threats the Die Nebenvelt project, Himmler reminds him that they also made no direct threats before Pearl Harbor.
+When Smith says that the Japanese made no direct threats to the Die Nebenvelt project, Himmler reminds him that they also made no direct threats before Pearl Harbor.

 Himmler and Smith are taken to a cavernous chamber where Mengele excitedly awaits them.
 One end of the chamber has been carved into a huge oval-shaped tunnel.
 The rest of the chamber is filled with technology, especially screens and scopes.
 The tunnel has a large conveyor track that runs deep inside, disappearing into the darkness.
 A platform is set up to ride the conveyor.